-Everything changes when you have a baby, but postpartum urine leakage or incontinence, is definitely not a good change.
+Everything changes when you have a baby, but postpartum urine leakage or incontinence, is definitely not a change moms want!

 The big question is why.
 You might have noticed that when you were pregnant, you were peeing more often.

-Everything gets stretched out and changed, and it does take time for your body to go back to normal.
+Everything gets stretched out and changes, and it does take time for your body to go back to normal.